ljh0311/CVFproj/README.md

 ```

 4. **Download and setup datasets**:
+   * Rename the downloaded zip files:
+     - Plant disease dataset → `leafarchive.zip`
+     - Landscape dataset → `landscapePhotos.zip`
+   * Place both zip files in the `data` directory

    * Use the GUI application for dataset setup:
      ```bash
      python -m app.train_gui
      ```
+   * For automatic setup:
-   * Click "Setup Datasets" and select the downloaded ZIP files when prompted
+     - Click "Setup Datasets" and select the downloaded ZIP files when prompted
-   * The GUI will automatically:
+     - The GUI will handle extraction and verification automatically

+   * For manual setup:
+     - Extract plantDataset.zip which should contain:
+       + test/
+       + train/
+       + valid/
-     - Extract both datasets
+     - Extract landscapeDataset.zip directly into a folder
-     - Merge them into the correct structure
+       + Should contain only image files (.jpg, .jpeg, .png)
+       + No subfolders needed
-     - Verify the setup
+     - Verify folder structure is correct before proceeding

 5. **Train the model** (Required step):
    * Using the GUI: